Guide to Maryland Legislative History Research

 Documentation from National Legislative Organizations

 The General Assembly may have looked to other states in the crafting of specific language, especially for uniform and model laws.
 For example, it may have followed the uniform law proposals of the National Conference of Commissioners on Uniform State Laws.
 The Conference's Annual Proceedings are shelved in the Library's Legal Texts Collection at call number KF165 .A2.
-The Uniform Law Commission offers an online archive of the Conference's recent drafts of uniform laws.
+The Uniform Law Commissiion offers an online archive of the Conference's recent drafts of uniform laws.
 Maryland also could have adopted model codes of the American Law Institute; the Library's catalog has individual records for each model code.
 The Council of State Governments also offers Suggested State Legislation, available in the Library's Legal Texts Collection at call number KF165 .C68.

 Newspaper, Magazine and Journal Articles

 Contemporary news articles may have featured legislative developments.
-The Library offers full-text online databases of the Baltimore Sun (1837 - 1985; 1990 - present) and the Annapolis Capitol (1887 - 2005).
+The Library offers full-text online databases of the Baltimore Sun (1837 – 1991 and 1990 - present) and the Annapolis Capitol (1887 - 2009).
 The Library also offers the Maryland Daily Record on microfilm and online from 1888 – 1923 and from 2001 – present.
 These sources might provide additional details about legislation.
 If a researcher finds coverage of legislation on a particular date in one of the databases, he or she can more easily search a similar date range in the Daily Record.